yingweiwo

 Additional Infomation

-See also: Epirubicin (has active moiety).
+See also: Epirubicin (with active moiety).

-See also: Epirubicin Hydrochloride (has salt form).
+See also: Epirubicin hydrochloride (salt form).

 FDA Label